zzdedu

 Pennsylvania

-Founded in 1805, the Pennsylvania Academy of the Fine Arts is a non-profit private specialized higher education institution located in the urban setting of the metropolis of Philadelphia (population range of 1,000,000-5,000,000 inhabitants), Pennsylvania.
-Officially accredited by the Middle States Commission on Higher Education, Pennsylvania Academy of the Fine Arts (PAFA) is a very small-sized (uniRank enrollment range: under-250 students) coeducational US higher education institution.
-Pennsylvania Academy of the Fine Arts (PAFA) offers courses and programs leading to officially recognized higher education degrees such as pre-bachelor's degrees (i.e. certificates, diplomas, associate or foundation), bachelor's degrees and master's degrees in several areas of study.
-This 218-year-old US higher-education institution has a selective admission policy based on entrance examinations and students' past academic records and grades.
-The acceptance rate range is 80-89% making this US higher education organization a least selective institution.
+Founded in 1824, the Thomas Jefferson University (Jefferson University) is a non-profit private higher education institution located in the urban setting of the metropolis of Philadelphia (population range of 1,000,000-5,000,000 inhabitants), Pennsylvania.
+Officially accredited by the Middle States Commission on Higher Education, Thomas Jefferson University (TJU) is a medium-sized (uniRank enrollment range: 8,000-8,999 students) coeducational US higher education institution.
+Thomas Jefferson University (TJU) offers courses and programs leading to officially recognized higher education degrees such as pre-bachelor's degrees (i.e. certificates, diplomas, associate or foundation), bachelor's degrees, master's degrees and doctorate degrees in several areas of study.
+This 199-year-old US higher-education institution has a selective admission policy based on entrance examinations and students' past academic records and grades.
+The acceptance rate range is 70-79% making this US higher education organization a moderately selective institution.
 International students are welcome to apply for enrollment.
-PAFA also provides several academic and non-academic facilities and services to students including a library, housing, financial aids and/or scholarships, study abroad and exchange programs, online courses and distance learning opportunities, as well as administrative services.
+TJU also provides several academic and non-academic facilities and services to students including a library, housing, sports facilities, financial aids and/or scholarships, study abroad and exchange programs, online courses and distance learning opportunities, as well as administrative services.

 Philadelphia